-Bozeman, Montana Population 2018
+Bozeman, Montana Population 2019

 The town was plotted out and established the next year, and although the Bozeman Trail was closed before the end of the 1860s, the fertile land in the area brought in more settlers.
 During the same decade, gold miner Nelson Story brought over 1,000 cattle and established a ranch in Paradise Valley.
 Some of this land was later donated to Montana State University.
 The town of Bozeman was incorporated in 1883.

 Fort Ellis was also established but was decommissioned in 1886.
 The end of the 19th century brought growth to Bozeman with the addition of a library, a fish hatchery, and Montana State University – Bozeman.
-The 20th century saw continued growth, including the construction of the first high school, a federal building and a post office.
-Canneries in the area were producing canned peas and at one time, the city was one of the largest producers in the country.
+The 20th century saw continued growth, including the construction of the first high school, a federal building, and a post office.
+Canneries in the area were producing canned peas, and at one time, the city was one of the largest producers in the country.

 In the 1950s, the city opened up Bridger Bowl, its first ski area.
 In the 1970s, the Big Sky Ski Resort was established and is still in operation today as one of the most popular tourist destinations in the area.
-The Museum of the Rockies was also established in the 1950s, as the city and its population continued to grow.
-These attractions and the outdoor recreational activities including fishing, kayaking and mountain climbing have attracted residents and tourists to the area.
+The Museum of the Rockies was also built in the 1950s, as the city and its population continued to grow.
+These attractions and the outdoor recreational activities including fishing, kayaking, and mountain climbing have attracted residents and tourists to the area.

 The city has continued to grow with the expansion of the Bozeman Yellowstone International Airport, the quality of life, and employment and educational opportunities.